LeetLLM

 Longer-training sample

-That later checkpoint is still not good writing, but it is clearly more accurate than warmup checkpoint:
+That later checkpoint is still not good writing, but it produces better held-out metrics than the warmup checkpoint:

 • sample shifts from punctuation soup toward dialogue-like clauses and role words

 This is also where many readers misread toy-model output.
 You aren't asking, "is this fluent enough to publish?"
-You're asking, "did tokenization, masking, and training teach model enough local structure that output now looks Shakespeare-shaped instead of random?"
-Later run answers yes much more clearly:
+You're checking whether held-out metrics improve and whether fixed-prompt output begins to show local corpus structure without claiming fluent generation.

 That changes three practical things: